gustavoghp87/twitter-bot/README.md

 # twitter-bot
-Python bot for Twitter running on Heroku
+Python bot for Twitter running on Docker in Raspberry Pi